mozilla/code-review/docs/debugging.md

 The old version using Taskcluster raw data is still available under https://code-review.moz.tools/#/tasks and will list (slowly) all the publication tasks with their ending tasks.
 Seeing a lot of red is never a good sign.

+### Integration test

+The repository also hosts an **integration test**.
+It's a Python script running daily as a Taskcluster hook to check that the whole stack is working.

+You can update its hook in Taskcluster, to send you an email once a revision is applied on phabricator-dev.

+If the daily revision from the integration test does not show up, it's a good indicator that something is broken.

 ### Human probes